larpchronicles/rules/rules-topics/999_changelog.md

 * Halt is now Stop, incant updated.
 * Mastery abilities removed (Prior ruling, just cleaning)
 * All Fiendish Spells have had their incants updated.
+* Entrap Spirit clarified to not give more than 1 gem per target.
+* Death spell removed.
+* Enervate spell added at Spirit Rank IX
+* Storm of Curses added at Spirit Rank X

+### Stamina Skills
+* Weapon Proficiency can no longer be used on Ranged Weapons
+* Clarified Memorization

+### Agility Skills
+* Warbow Training, incant updated.
+* New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.
+* Clarified Memorization
 * Bag of Holding updated, requires 60 seconds of concentration to retrieve items.
 * Create Undead now properly only works on a target once per DEAD status.